A Medical Appointment Tracker for busy mums

 Motherhood is challenging and days can be very stressful, so it’s important for mums to take their health and well-being seriously.
 We need to start prioritising our physical and mental health.
 Not just for ourselves, but for our families and especially our children.
 When mum looks after herself physically, mentally and emotionally, it allows her to then take better care of her children.
 Everybody wins.
 One of the best things you can do as a mother for your children is to practice self-care.

-Regardless of your family history, age, or how healthy you may be feeling at this very moment, every mum should be staying on top of her routine health tests.
+Regardless of your family history, age, or how healthy you may be feeling at this very moment, every mum should be keeping up to date with her routine health checks.
 Regular health screenings can change your life and save your life.
 It’s easier to treat a disease and prevent it from progressing if it is detected early.

 Every woman is unique and has her own family history, but regardless of our differences, there are some essential tests that we all should be making time for.